hpyhacking/peatio/README.md

-Peatio: An open-source crypto currency exchange
+An open-source crypto currency exchange
 =====================================

 ### What is Peatio?